Old-Green-Man/strict_orthologs/README.md

 128 is the same for the bit scores<br/>
 75 is the sequence length

+Note that genome 4 has two genes in this group, presumably paralogs within the context of this small sample size example.

 **The following help information is printed if the program is run without arguments.**

 usage: ./strict_orthologs.pl gene-lengths-file [tabular-blast-output-file tabular-blast-output-file2 ...] [options]